Buffalo Springs Game Reserve

-Buffalo springs national reserve is situated in the Eastern province at isiolo district of Kenya, south of Samburu national reserve covering an area of about 131 kilometers squared on vast plains at the backdrop of Mount Kenya.
-The reserve is bordered by Shaba national reserve to the north east and Samburu national reserve to north.
+Buffalo springs Game reserve is situated in the Eastern province at isiolo district of Kenya, south of Samburu national reserve covering an area of about 131 square kilometers on vast plains at the backdrop of Mount Kenya.
+The reserve is bordered by Shaba national reserve to the northeastand Samburu national reserve to the north.

-Buffalo springs national reserve got its name from the clear water springs running through the park and they never run dry even when there’s no rain.
-Buffalo springs national park is renowned for its leopard sightings and other big animals and re recorded over365 species of birds.
+Buffalo springs national reserve got its name from the clear water springs running through the park and they never run dry, even when there’s no rain.
+Buffalo springs national park is renowned for its leopard sightings and other big animals and has recorded over 365 species of birds.

-Buffalo springs national reserve was established as part of the isiolo Samburu game reserve in 1948 but was later separated on it’s own to be a game reserve in 1985, the reserve has got rich diversity ranging from golden Savannah vegetation, springs, acacia woodlands, shrubs, Ewaso Ng’iro river, thorny bushes, lava terraces and riparian forests.
+Buffalo springs national reserve was established as part of the isiolo Samburu game reserve in 1948 but was later separated on its own to be a game reserve in 1985, the reserve has rich diversity ranging from golden Savannah vegetation, springs, acacia woodlands, shrubs, the Ewaso Ng’iro river, thorny bushes, lava terraces and riparian forests.

 Activities at Buffalo springs game reserve